why product training is critical to success

 Taking time to set new sales reps up for success from the start should always be a top priority, since successfully onboarding and training your sales reps does more than improve sales numbers.
 It can help your organization avoid the expense of missed revenue and unrealized productivity.

-Research by a leading employee recognition firm shows that 69% of employees are more likely to stay with a company for at least three years after a great onboarding experience.
+Research by a leading career firm shows that companies offering a great onboarding experience can increase retention by 82%.
 According to Katherine Graham-Leviss, author of The Perfect Hire: A Tactical Guide to Hiring, Developing, And Retaining Top Sales Talent, a conservative estimate for the cost to any sales organization of 100 employees with a 10% annual rate of turnover totals $750,000.

 Fortunately, your sales organization can work to avoid such costly employee turnover in a way that also improves overall customer satisfaction.
 It may surprise you, but one of the most overlooked aspects of the sales training and onboarding process is also the one that should be considered most critical: product training.

-As a sales leader, are you allocating enough time and resources into your organization’s product training efforts?
+As a sales leader, are you allocating enough time and resources to your organization’s product training efforts?
 How could a renewed focus on product training transform your organization?

 Your sales organization’s long-term success and very existence depend on its unique ability to address the pain points of its customers.
-A responsibility shared by your newest sales reps.
+Your newest sales reps share this responsibility.

-With an in-depth sense of product knowledge, new sales reps are better equipped to connect the how and why the service your organization offers best alleviates the common pain points.
+With in-depth product knowledge, new sales reps are better equipped to explain how and why your organization's service alleviates common pain points.
 It can also help them decide which of your offerings is most suitable for each particular prospect.

 The first three steps involve getting the customer aligned with the pain point.
 The last three help identify your product as the solution to their pain.
 Of course, no product will resolve all of every customer’s pain points.
 The key is for new sales reps to be able to discern which product will best satisfy the need your customers feel is the most important at the time.